 Omaha Poker Rules | Learn the Official Rules of Omaha Poker

-The dealer button and blinds are also used the same way, and there is a round of betting before the flop, on the turn and on the river
+The dealer button and blinds are also used the same way and, similarly, there is a round of betting before the flop, on the turn and on the river

-- The main difference between Omaha and Texas Holdem is that all participating players receive four hole cards, and exactly two of these cards must be used together with three cards from the board to create a five-card poker hand.
+- All players receive 4 hole cards and exactly two of these cards must be used together with the board to create a five-card poker hand.

-- Because of the many possible combinations, the winning hand is often much stronger than a winning Texas Holdem hand.
+Because of the many possible combinations the winning hand in Omaha is often much stronger than a winning Texas Holdem hand.

-- Omaha can be played as Fixed Limit and No-Limit, but most common is the Pot Limit variation.
-This means that the bets are limited to the current size of the pot, i.e., you can bet less but not more than the pot total
+- Omaha can be played as Fixed Limit and No-Limit but most common is the Pot Limit variation.
+This means bets are limited to the current size of the pot, i.e., you can bet less but not more than the pot total

 The first betting round takes place when the four hole cards have been dealt.
 Then three community cards are dealt to the board - the flop.
 The second round of betting takes place.
 Then a fourth board card is dealt, called the turn.